Dan McConchie: Illinois Senate

 After originally running for the Illinois House of Representatives, McConchie announced he would run to replace Dan Duffy for 26th Senate District after the latter announced that he would be retiring.
 He defeated two other candidates in the March 15, 2016 primary election, winning 36.6% of the vote to opponent Casey Urlacher's 32.8% and Martin McLaughlin's 30.6%.
 In April 2016, McConchie was subsequently appointed to the district after Duffy chose to retire early, and he opened his Senate office on July 27, 2016.
 In the 2016 general election, McConchie defeated Democratic challenger Kelly Mazeski with over 59 percent of the vote.

 On November 5, 2020, McConchie was selected as Senate Republican Leader-elect for the 102nd General Assembly, and he was confirmed to the position on January 13, 2021.
 On November 15, 2022, shortly after the 2022 Illinois Senate election, McConchie was not re-elected by his caucus to serve as the Illinois Senate Minority Leader.
 He was succeeded by John Curran.
+On January 27, 2025, McConchie announced he would resign from the Illinois Senate effective February 2, 2025.